waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 ---
 title: Report
 ---
+### 2025年03月08日 中国大陆
+In more and more countries, people choose to give money on special occasions rather than giving gifts chosen personally.
+Why might this be the case?
+Is it a positive or a negative development?

 ### 2025年01月04日 中国大陆
 An increasing number of people today are changing their careers.
 What are the reasons?
 Is it a positive or negative development for the society as a whole? ​​​